timvisee/hhs-p7-spark-docker/README.md

 uses, you can also use the following scripts:
 Use the `image/push` or `image/build-and-push` scripts to build and push an update.

+## Data directory
+The notebook directory is accessable at `./notebook` in the project repository when the container is run.

+On Windows it is required to enable drive sharing in the Docker settings on the drive the repository and container is installed on.
+The notebook directory should be in the same location, but it might differ depending on the configuration.

 ## FAQ
 #### How do I open Jupyter Notebook in my browser?